Hospice Care Providers

 Frequently Asked Questions

-How can I file a complaint about a hospice provider in South Carolina?
+How can I file a complaint against a hospice provider in South Carolina?

-Complaints can be filed through the South Carolina Lieutenant Governor's Office on Aging website or by calling their hotline at 1-800-868-9095.
+Complaints against hospice providers can be filed through the South Carolina Lieutenant Governor's Office on Aging or directly with the Department of Health and Environmental Control.

 Sources